R8v3NN/FIlmblog/README.md

 # This is a filmblog that is easy to test:
-Made with Sqlite for database, bootstrap, express to start use: node app
+Made with Sqlite for database, bootstrap, express to start use: node app.js
 Fuction list:
 - Adding new filmpost with img
 - Adding comments to the post